Srinidhi8105/Countdown-timer/README.md

 # Countdown-timer
-built  a countdown timer using python
+Built a countdown timer using python's time library